Pomegranates: Side Effects, Interactions, Dosage, and More

 3. May Lower Blood Pressure Way Too Much

 Studies show that pomegranates can lower blood pressure levels (5).
 This is good news for most people.
-But individuals with low blood pressure or uncontrolled fluctuations in blood pressure levels must stay away from pomegranates.
+But individuals with low blood pressure must stay away from pomegranates to avoid blood pressure changes.

 This is one reason pomegranate may cause issues during surgery.
 Hence, stop pomegranate intake at least two weeks before a scheduled surgery.
 Since research is limited in this regard, it is important you speak to your doctor.